ARM9/bass/doc/architectures.md

   return true;
 }
 ```
-The `assemble` function will be called for each assembly line thats need an binary output.
+The `assemble` command will be called for each assembly line thats need an binary output.
 This lines will allready represent the static output after macro features and everything else are done with working.

 `TODO: more?`